realm/realm-dart-samples/users_permissions/README.md

 If you want to create your own Atlas App Service and to have an access to the cloud App, follow the instruction below.

 1. Create an account on [realm.mongodb.com](https://realm.mongodb.com) - follow the instructions: [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started)
-1. You can create your Atlas App using Realm CLI or using App Service Web UI.
+1. You can create your Atlas App using `Realm CLI` or using `App Service UI`.

 #### Using Realm CLI
 1. Create an App using [realm-cli](https://www.mongodb.com/docs/atlas/app-services/cli/#mongodb-binary-bin.realm-cli).